Maha-1998-sundar/aws-cloud-practitioner-portfolio/README.md

 ## 👩‍💻 About Me

 **Mahalakshmi Sundara Mahalingam**
-AWS Certified Cloud Practitioner
+Cloud Engineer (Entry level)

-- Entry-level Cloud Engineer with hands-on AWS projects
+- AWS Certified Cloud Practitioner with hands-on AWS projects
 - Strong foundation in **AWS, Linux, Git/GitHub, monitoring, and security**
 - Transitioning from a non-IT background into Cloud Engineering